 Our 2015 Advent devotionals, one for each week of Advent plus one for Christmas Day, are written by alumni of Sioux Falls Seminary and are inspired by 2 Corinthians 4:7.
-Please join us each week as alumnus Doug Meyers talks about God's gift of comfort.
+Please join us this week as alumnus Elton LaBree focuses on the treasure and the light.